-By way of contrast last week I took my grandson James over to New Denver to show him where our grandparents' graves are located and we stopped for lunch just east of Kamloops.
-It wasn't totally horrible, but we were left with a strong sense of being if not unwanted guests then at the very least guests who were only being barely tolerated.
-It was a hugely uncomfortable feeling, a feeling that certainly guarantees I won't be back.
+Not every dining adventure this summer has been a delight.
+By way of contrast we've stopped into other roadside eateries this summer.
+We haven't had a truly dreadful experience, but still sometimes we were left with a strong sense of being if not unwanted guests then at the very least guests who were only being barely tolerated.
+It was a hugely uncomfortable feeling, a feeling that pretty much guarantees I won't stop there again.

-Our gospel reading for this morning also relates to food.
-Many of you will be familiar with the reading, or at least with the first part of it.
+Now, I'm sorry if all of this talk about food just before lunch has you drooling, because our gospel reading for this morning also relates to food.
+Many of you will be familiar with this reading, or at least with the first part of it.
 Jesus - watching people gathering for a meal at the house of a leader of the Pharisees - is moved by their behaviour to tell them a parable in two parts.
 The first part is to the guests, obviously triggered by a scramble for the most important seats at the table, and the second part is to hosts, perhaps less obviously triggered by seeing who was doing the scrambling.